ARMmbed/mbed-os/TESTS/network/emac/README.md

 ## Traces

 Test cases have different trace levels based on how much tracing can be done without affecting the performance of the test case.
-Tracing is configured using `SET\_TRACE\_LEVEL' macro.
+Configure tracing using `SET\_TRACE\_LEVEL` macro.

-For example `EMAC broadcast` test enables send, input CTP frame, success and failure traces:
+For example, the `EMAC broadcast` test enables send, input CTP frame, success and failure traces:

 `SET_TRACE_LEVEL(TRACE_SEND | TRACE_ETH_FRAMES | TRACE_SUCCESS | TRACE_FAILURE);`

-Here is an example trace about a message that has been send to broadcast address `ff:ff:ff:ff:ff:ff` and is answered by echo server:
+This example trace is about a message sent to broadcast address `ff:ff:ff:ff:ff:ff` that an echo server answers:

 ```